houstoncardinal/nurse-scribe-swift/TEMPLATE_OUTPUT_FORMATS.md

 ---

-*This document serves as the authoritative specification for all AI-generated clinical nursing documentation within the NovaCare system.*
+*This document serves as the authoritative specification for all AI-generated clinical nursing documentation within the Raha system.*